 Steps to Take After a Law School Final Exam: Part 1

 Have you met with your professor to discuss your law school final exam?
 Part of being a successful person is to learn from your mistakes and to take steps on improving.
 Unless you got the highest grade on an exam, you should find out how you could have done better.
-This means going to your professor and asking for advice on how you could have done better on your law school essay exam.
+This means going to your professor.
+Ask for advice on how you could have done better on your law school essay exam.

-Another reason to ask to see your exam and meet with your professor is in case the professor made any errors.
-At almost every law school professors cannot change grades for errors in their judgment, such as failing to award 10 points instead of 8 points.
-But there are times when the professor made a simple math mistake or just wrote down the wrong number in the computer–this is more common than you might think.
+Another reason to ask to see your exam and meet with your professor is because professors make mistakes.
+At almost every law school professors cannot change grades for errors in judgment.
+For example, the professor may tell you that she should have awarded you 10 points instead of 8 points.
+But there are times when the professor made a simple math mistake or just wrote down the wrong number in the computer.
+This is more common than you might think.

 Many students fail to seek meetings with their professors because they erroneously believe that they just did not “get” the material.
 That may be true occasionally, but in most cases law students have not mastered the art of writing a law school exam.
-So go and talk to your professor and find out what you did wrong so that you can learn, and then improve.
+So go and talk to your professor and find out what you did wrong.
+That is the most powerful way to learn and improve.